room1805/2024ECCV/README.md

 # 2024ECCV_Reading

+Workshops:
+* Knowledge in Generative Models
-* Workshop: Explainable Computer Vision: Where are We and Where are We Going?
+* Explainable Computer Vision: Where are We and Where are We Going?

+Papers

 1.